 North America is home to some of the largest stadiums in the world with the top five biggest stadiums having a seating capacity exceeding 100,000 people.
 All the top 20 largest stadiums in the continent are located in the United States with many of them being owned by universities.
-The Estadio Azteca in Mexico is the 9th largest in North America and the only one outside of the US on the top 20 largest stadiums list.
+The Estadio Azteca in Mexico City, the second largest city in North America, is the 9th largest in North America and the only one outside of the US on the top 20 largest stadiums list.

 Michigan Stadium (USA)